pinellolab/onboarding/README.md

-# Pinello Lab · On-boarding Automation Scripts
+# Pinello Lab · Onboarding Automation Scripts

 A cross-platform toolkit that turns a blank laptop **and** a brand-new Linux cluster account into a fully-configured development environment in minutes.